cocode/TrekBASIC/documentation/task_list.md

   - Add `skip_parsing` flag to constructor
   - Use `copy.deepcopy()` and modify attributes
 - Files affected: `basic_parsing.py` lines ~230 and ~280

+### Support more built-in functions: LOG10.
+We can now add more functions easily in basic_functions.py
+Do this on an as-needed basis, don't just throw everything in.

+### Warn on Exit if Editted
+Now that we ca replace lines in the shell, we should warn before exiting, if the program was modified.